-X180 Construction Inspection
+X180 Route, -- Construction Inspection

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 NA 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 NA 2040 N

 In order to provide inspection of construction projects on an as-needed basis, the NJDOT provides term agreements.
-This service also provides materials inspection of structural steel and precast concrete produced at out-of-state fabrication facilities.
+This service also provides material inspection of structural steel and precast concrete produced at out-of-state fabrication facilities.

-X182 Utility Reconnaissance and Relocation
+X182 Route, --Utility Reconnaissance and Relocation

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 NA 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 NA 2040 N

-This program reimburses utility companies for design and construction costs incurred when the utility companies are required to relocate facilities due to a transportation improvement project.
+This program reimburses utility companies for design and construction costs incurred when the utility companies are required to relocate facilities due t transportation improvement project.
 This program also funds subsurface testing as a mitigation measure to accurately locate and identify underground utilities to moderate or lessen the impact with utility locations during the design and construction phases of a transportation improvement project.

-X185 Bicycle & Pedestrian Facilities/Accommodations
+X185 Route, --Bicycle & Pedestrian Facilities/Accommodations

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ AQ2 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y AQ2 2040 N

-This is a comprehensive program to insure the broad implementation of the Statewide Bicycle and Pedestrian Master Plan, Complete Streets Policy and the implementation of federal and state policies and procedures pertaining to bicycle, pedestrian, transit and ADA access and safety.
-This program includes addressing bicycle, pedestrian, transit and ADA travel needs through the development of improvements on state, county and local system either by independent capital projects or through grants to counties and municipalities.
-Projects must make full consideration for the needs of all users.
+This is a comprehensive program to insure the broad implementation of the Statewide Bicycle and Pedestrian Master Plan, Complete Streets Policy and the implementation of federal and state policies and procedures pertaining to bicycle, pedestrian, transit and ADA access, mobility, and safety.
+It includes addressing bicycle, pedestrian, transit and micro-mobility travel needs through the development of improvements on state, county and local roadways either by inclusion in existing capital projects, development of independent projects or through assistance to counties and municipalities.
+Projects must accommodate the needs of all travelers.

-X186 Local Aid, Infrastructure Fund
+X186 Route, --Local Aid, Infrastructure Fund

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 NA 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 NA 2040 N

 Authorizes the Commissioner of Transportation, at the commissioner's discretion, to allocate State Aid to counties and municipalities for transportation projects.
 Permits funding for the replacement or rehabilitation of orphan bridges.
-In the fiscal year commencing July 1, 2016, any amount appropriated to the Local Aid Infrastructure Fund above \$7,500,000 shall be deposited into the State Transportation Infrastructure Bank Fund, established pursuant to section 34 of P.L.2016, c.56 (C.58:11B-10.4).
+In the fiscal year commencing July 1, 2016, any amount appropriated the Local Aid Infrastructure Fund above \$7,500,000 shall be deposited into the State Transportation Infrastructure Bank Fund, established pursuant to section 34 of P.L.2016, c.56 (C.58:11B-10.4).

-X186B Local Aid, State Transportation Infrastructure Bank
+X186B Route, --Local Aid, State Transportation Infrastructure Bank

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ 01 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y 01 2040 N

-Funds appropriated to this program shall be used to provide loans or other assistance to public or private entities for the purpose of financing all or a portion of the costs incurred for the planning, acquisition, engineering, construction, reconstruction, repair or rehabilitation of a transportation project or for any other purpose permitted under the federal infrastructure bank program.
+Funds appropriated to this program shall be used to provide loans or other assistance to public or private entities for the purpose of financing all or a portion of the costs incurred for the planning, acquisition, engineering, construction, reconstruction, repair or rehabilitation of a transportation project or any other purpose permitted under the federal infrastructure bank program.

-X196 Maintenance & Fleet Management System
+X196 Route, -- Maintenance & Fleet Management System

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ O10c 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y O10c 2040 N